EzekielOluyale/Enterprise-Grade-RAG-Applications/README.md

 ### 4. Launch the app

-The `/query` endpoint runs the LangGraph pipeline synchronously.
+The `/query` endpoint runs the LangGraph pipeline asynchronously.
 You only need the FastAPI server and (optionally) the Streamlit UI.
-Redis and Postgres are managed by Upstash and Neon; no local persistence services are required.

 > **Tip:** You can verify all external connections before starting the server:
 > ```bash